kenmccann/advanced-tier-offering/README.md

 Aqua provides numerous options for customers to send the  audit event data & scan logs from the console to third party logging systems such as Amazon Cloud Watch, Elasticsearch, Syslog and Webhooks, and SIEM solutions such as Splunk, QRadar, Sumo Logic and other popular tools.

 It is likely that your customer will want to discuss this with you.
-Ask them whether their Security Operations Center (SOC) are using a SIEM platform such as Splunk for monitoring of access and security events which are generated from infrastructure and workload access.
+Ask them whether their Security Operations Center (SOC) are using a SIEM platform such as Splunk for monitoring access and security events, generated from infrastructure and workload access.

-Our list of supported integrations for logging are provided here as well as the list of supported SIEM tools which Aqua provides a hook into [here](https://docs.aquasec.com/docs/external-log-collector)  you can discuss these options with the customer
+Our list of supported integrations for logging are provided as well as the list of supported SIEM tools which Aqua provides a hook into [here](https://docs.aquasec.com/docs/external-log-collector)  you can discuss these options with the customer

 We have a best practices page within our documentation regarding SIEM too use that you can read [here](https://docs.aquasec.com/docs/security-best-practices-integrations#use-a-siem-for-container-logs-for-operational-metrics)

-Once you have a clearer idea of the customers logging requirements and use-case, you maybe expected to assist the customer
+Once you have a clearer idea of the customers logging requirements and use-case, you try and assist the customer with task of integrating thi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODM4MTcwOCwxNTM5MjY3NDc4LDE2Mj
+eyJoaXN0b3J5IjpbLTk1MDA5MDgsMTUzOTI2NzQ3OCwxNjIyMj
-IyMDk2OTYsLTE1MzYxNzg5ODksMTUzNjA5ODUzMCwtNjc5NTk1
+A5Njk2LC0xNTM2MTc4OTg5LDE1MzYwOTg1MzAsLTY3OTU5NTg1
-ODUxLDQzNjk0MzEyNywxNTYyMzk0MDA4LC0xNjMzMDUwOTQ2LC
+MSw0MzY5NDMxMjcsMTU2MjM5NDAwOCwtMTYzMzA1MDk0NiwtMT
-0xNzAwMTMwMzY2LDgwNjgxNzYxNCwtNDQwMDg4MTUsLTc5NTg3
+cwMDEzMDM2Niw4MDY4MTc2MTQsLTQ0MDA4ODE1LC03OTU4NzAy
-MDI3NSwyMDA3NjA0NzU2LC0xNzE2ODkzMzMyLDE0ODkyOTE1NS
+NzUsMjAwNzYwNDc1NiwtMTcxNjg5MzMzMiwxNDg5MjkxNTUsMj
-wyMDI5Njc5MDQsLTE2NTE0NzczNDAsMTgwNTI0MDg2NywxODE1
+AyOTY3OTA0LC0xNjUxNDc3MzQwLDE4MDUyNDA4NjcsMTgxNTM2
-MzY1Mjc2XX0=
+NTI3Nl19
 -->